Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 Founders see low leads → increase marketing activity → more visibility, still low conversion → increase activity more → burn budget → blame marketing.

-Real problem: Weak positioning makes all marketing inefficient.
-The solution isn’t more marketing.
-It’s a better positioning than appropriate marketing.
+Real problem: weak positioning makes all marketing inefficient.
+The solution isn’t more marketing; it’s better positioning, then marketing that matches it.

 Marketing ROI by positioning strength: